KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 ElectricSQL also supports syncing client writes back to Postgres and other clients.

+Some related database syncing tools:

-#### SQLite to SQLite
+SQLite to SQLite

 * [SQLSync](https://github.com/orbitinghail/sqlsync)
 * [VLCN](https://vlcn.io/)
 * [Mycelite](https://mycelial.com/)

-#### MongoDB to SQLite
+MongoDB to SQLite

 * [Relm](https://realm.io/)

 ### 3. Replication as a Protocol

 The startup [Replicache](https://replicache.dev/) has a unique “replication as a protocol” approach.
-Replicache is a client JS library along with a replication protocol—which lets you integrate arbitrary backends provided you follow the spec.
+Replicache is a client JS library along with a replication protocol — which lets you integrate arbitrary backends provided you follow the spec.
 It’s more upfront work, as the sync engine is “some assembly required”, but as Replicache is mostly your own code, it gives the most flexibility and power of any local-first tool I’ve seen to date.
 The startup behind Replicache is also building Reflect, a hosted backend for Replicache.

-## Should you adopt local-first?
+## Should you Adopt Local-First?

 It depends on your use case and risk tolerance.

-For the right people and teams this is an incredibly exciting time to jump in and contribute to a new, powerful way to build applications.
+For the right people and teams this is an incredibly exciting time to jump in and start using and contributing to a new, powerful way to build applications.
 These new tools make it dramatically easier for you to build realtime, multiplayer, and offline applications — which will improve much of our day-to-day software.

-For almost any **real-time use case**, I’d choose replicated data structures over raw web sockets as they give you a much simpler DX and robust guarantees that clients will get updates.
+For almost any **real-time use case**, I’d choose *replicated data structures* over raw web sockets as they give you a much simpler DX and robust guarantees that clients will get updates.

-For **multiplayer and offline**, again you’ll almost certainly want to pick an open source replicated data structure or hosted service.
+For **multiplayer and offline**, again you’ll almost certainly want to pick an open source *replicated data structure* or hosted service.
 There’s a lot of difficult problems that they help solve.

-The Replicated Database approach also works for real-time, multiplayer, offline as well.
+The *Replicated Database* approach also works for real-time, multiplayer, offline as well.
 They should be especially useful for data-heavy applications and ones with many background processing writing into Postgres.

-But in general, I’d still be wary using local-first outside realtime/multiplayer/offline use cases.
-Local-first is definitely bleeding-edge.
+But in general, I’d still be wary using local-first outside realtime / multiplayer / offline use cases.
+Local-first is definitely still bleeding-edge.
 You will hit unexpected problems.
 A good community has developed but there’ll still be some lonely stretches on the road where you’ll have to solve novel problems.
 Things are rapidly progressing but it's still early.

-So: first ask if you really need local-first and second, see if it makes sense to isolate the local-first parts and architect the rest of the app for now in a more traditional fashion.
+So: first ask if you really need local-first and second, see if it makes sense to isolate the local-first parts and architect the rest of the app for now in a more conventional fashion.

 To ask questions and start experimenting — all the major tools have plenty of examples and demos to play with and active Discord channels where you can ask questions.
 There’s also a general Local-First community website and Discord that holds regular meetups — https://localfirstweb.dev/